EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/04_component.md

   onInit: () => { return { initialized: false } }
 })
 ```
+Pay attention to the format of the `name` and `jsonID` fields.
+We haven't talked about this convention, but we will do so later on.
 </TechnicalNote>

 You won't see any changes if you run the project as it is now.
 We haven't connected the Component to anything just yet!

 ## State Management
-We haven't talked much about State, and there is a lot to explain about it, so I will give you this one for free.
+We haven't talked much about State, and there is a lot to explain about it.
-We will have an entire section explaining these concepts in the [Ethereal Engine Basics](/developer/typescript/basics/state) guide.
+We will have an entire section explaining state management in the [Ethereal Engine Basics](/developer/typescript/basics/state) guide.

+I will give you this one for free.
 This is the code that replaces our `initialized` variable from the previous page:
 ```ts
 // Check if we have already initialized our Sphere